 5) Santa Run

 Burn off some of those Christmas calories in the name of charity, by taking part in London’s annual Santa Run.
-Held on December 9th in Greenwich Park, over 1,000 runners will undertake a 5k run around London decked out in Santa suits (provided free if you raise over £100 for the World Cancer Research Fund).
+Held in December in Greenwich Park, over 1,000 runners will undertake a 5k run around London decked out in Santa suits (provided free if you raise over £100 for the World Cancer Research Fund).

 6) Harrods Christmas World